DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jacob_Ormen.markdown

     would be to document certain keywords that retain salience in the popular mind (in other words: that get queried a lot over a longer period of time).
-Examples of keywords such as this could be ‘terrorism’, ‘united states’, and ‘EU’.
+Examples of keywords such as this could be ‘terrorism’, ‘United States’, and ‘EU’.
 Here the goal would be too look for associations between the keywords and websites, pictures, videos, discourses, or anything else one could find as relevant units of analysis.
 This approach, first of all, makes it possible to